-“In line with the Group’s ethos of commitment to society, the ‘Tata Social Enterprise Challenge’ is a new initiative, to recognise promising ventures in the field of social entrepreneurship and provide them with a platform that offers them an opportunity to grow,” said Atul Agrawal, vice president, Corporate Affairs of Tata Services.
+“In line with the Group’s ethos of commitment to society, the ‘Tata Social Enterprise Challenge’ is a new initiative, to recognize promising ventures in the field of social entrepreneurship and provide them with a platform that offers them an opportunity to grow,” said Atul Agrawal, vice president, Corporate Affairs of Tata Services.

 The challenge started in 2012-13 with Impact Proposals being invited in the areas of agriculture, food and dairy, health care, water and sanitation, technology and development, education, housing, handicrafts, energy and microfinance / financial inclusion, among others.
 The winners of the competition were to receive mentorship support, funding and an opportunity to be incubated at IIM-C’s incubation centre.

+In addition to the mentorship, investment opportunities, incubation opportunities and cash rewards, during the course of the initiative, the finalists of the Tata Social Enterprise challenge will receive continued support from IIMC, through cells on campus, including the entrepreneurship cell and INCA (pro-bono consulting).
 Speaking about the initiative, Prof Ashok Banerjee, the principal mentor of this event, IIMC said that responding to societal needs is one of the core institutional values of IIM Calcutta.
-“The institute expects this initiative to serve as an opportunity for young entrepreneurs to engage themselves in socially-relevant initiatives and also familiarise themselves with the work that various organisations are doing in the social sector in a sustainable manner,” he said.
+“The institute expects this initiative to serve as an opportunity for young entrepreneurs to engage themselves in socially-relevant initiatives and also familiarize themselves with the work that various organizations are doing in the social sector in a sustainable manner,” he said.